wp-slimstat/wp-slimstat/readme.txt

 * What i liked so much on your slimstats is the very accurate hourly realtime stats [quakesos](http://wordpress.org/support/topic/plugin-wp-slimstat-w3-total-cache#post-2043814)

 = Requirements =
-* Wordpress 3.1 or higher (it may not work on large multisite environments)
+* Wordpress 3.1 or higher (it may not work on large multisite environments; some users have reported problems in accessing the configuration area with Wordpress 3.3.x or earlier)
 * PHP 5.1 or higher
 * MySQL 5.0.3 or higher
 * At least 5 MB of free web space